sagemath/sagewiki_to_gh-2022-10-10/days35.5/schedule.md

 ||<rowstyle="background-color: #FFFFEE; text-align: center;">1:00pm-4:30pm  ||'''Coding''' KOSC 118||
 ||<rowstyle="background-color: #FFFFEE; text-align: center;">4:30pm-5:00pm  ||'''Final Status Reports''' KOSC 118||

 In general, this will be a working Sage Days, but we may have one or two speakers related to this, perhaps from [[http://rstudio.org/|RStudio]].
+It is also likely there will be an informal (optional) introduction to how to contribute to Sage and review, since there will be some newcomers.